Do you want to diversify your income? Do you want to reduce your carbon footprint? Are you looking to participate in Australia’s carbon market?

 Auctions provide you with the opportunity to bid for a carbon abatement contract, which provides you the option but not the obligation, to sell ACCUs to the Commonwealth.

 The ability to sell ACCUs at a set price provides you with price security while still providing the potential for more lucrative prices to be secured from private buyers.

-If you are interested in participating in our next auction, see more information on
+If you are interested in participating in an auction, see more information on